digitalbazaar/jsonld.js/README.md

   return new Promise(...);
 });

-// override the default document loader with a custom one that uses
+// how to override the default document loader with a custom one -- for
-// preloaded contexts:
+// example, one that uses pre-loaded contexts:

-// define a mapping of context URL => context docs var CONTEXTS = {
+// define a mapping of context URL => context doc var CONTEXTS = {
   "http://example.com": {
     "@context": ...
-  }
+  }, ...
 };

 // grab the built-in node.js doc loader